g-otn/GameServerEC2Discord/README.md

 - Prices are in USD
 - Assumes usage of [Always Free](https://aws.amazon.com/free/?nc2=h_ql_pr_ft&all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=tier%23always-free&awsf.Free%20Tier%20Categories=*all) monthly offers (different from 12 month Free Tier)
   - This is important mostly due to the monthly free 100GB [outbound data transfer](https://aws.amazon.com/ec2/pricing/on-demand/?nc1=h_ls#Data_Transfer) from EC2 to the internet.
 See [Always Free offers](#always-free-offers)
+- **The most important price factors are play time and instance type**
 - For the EC2 prices, keep in mind about:
   - For each instance type, Spot prices change:
     - With time